TinyCircuits/Thumby-Website/docs/Code-Editor/Making-a-game.md

 Steps:

 1. Create sample art of what gameplay might look like (if possible) - this will help you get started with creating game elements in the right size that you will need later on - keep in mind that the actual thumby screen is only 0.42"
-2. Visualize a 72x40 grid for your game when you start creating sample sprites or art - you can use the bitmap builder available from the Thumby IDE to start drafting up some static images of gameplay.
+2. Visualize a 72x40 grid for your game when you start creating sample sprites or art - you can use the bitmap builder available from the Thumby Code Editor to start drafting up some static images of gameplay.

 <center>![Thumby Code Editor bitmap builder of 72x40](https://cdn.shopify.com/s/files/1/1125/2198/files/image_1_af351171-657d-43c0-a525-28c3f2766846.png?v=1640597713)</center>